Property from a Private Collection

 54.9 by 34.6 cm

-The following condition report was kindly provided by Simon Parkes Art Conservation, Inc.: This work was examined in its frame.
+The following condition report was kindly provided by Simon Parkes Art Conservation, Inc.: Not examined out of the frame.
 This work on panel is in very good condition.
 The panel is flat and shows no reinforcements on the reverse.
 There are no cracks or breaks in the wood.
 The paint layer is clean and lightly varnished.
 There are a few tiny spots of retouching in the petticoat of the central dancer, and there may be a few above the figures on the left side.
 The work should be hung its current state.

 "This lot is offered for sale subject to Sotheby's Conditions of Business, which are available on request and printed in Sotheby's sale catalogues.
 The independent reports contained in this document are provided for prospective bidders' information only and without warranty by Sotheby's or the Seller."

 Sale: Sotheby's, New York, October 26, 1983, lot 67, illustrated